benileo/juju-strongswan-charm/README.md

 ###Note:
-For install options 2 and 3, refer to [https://wiki.strongswan.org/projects/strongswan/wiki/Autoconf](https://wiki.strongswan.org/projects/strongswan/wiki/Autoconf) if you need to specify some additional configuration options and add them in a comma separated list  to <i>myconfig.yaml</i> as follows:
+For install options 2 and 3, refer to [https://wiki.strongswan.org/projects/strongswan/wiki/Autoconf](https://wiki.strongswan.org/projects/strongswan/wiki/Autoconf) if you need to specify additional configuration options, as this must be done before building strongswan.
+Add the options as a comma separated list (option dependencies will be installed automatically by the charm).

     strongswan:
       source: latest